onosproject/onos-config/docs/RUN.md

     -alsologtostderr
 ```

-> The value in the response can be an individual value (per path)
-> or a tree of values per path.
+> The value in the response can be an individual value or a tree of values depending
+> on the scope of the request.

+>Use the following value for proto to get all configuration and operational state on a particular device
+>    -proto "path: <target: 'localhost:10161', elem: <name:'*'>>"

+>To get a keyed index in a list use a syntax like
+>    -proto "path: <target: 'localhost:10161',
+>         elem: <name: 'system'>
+>         elem: <name: 'openflow'> elem: <name: 'controllers'>
+>         elem: <name: 'controller' key: <key: 'name' value: 'main'>>
+>         elem: <name: 'connections'> elem: <name: 'connection' key: <key: 'aux-id' value: '0'>>
+>         elem: <name: 'config'> elem: <name: 'address'>>"

 ## Documentation
 > Documentation is not yet publicy published